 Joining up emergency services to help our local communities

-Some of the earliest projects we carried out were for UK Police forces and we're pleased to say we still count them as clients today.
+Some of the earliest projects we carried out were for UK Police forces.
 We have worked on projects to make it easier for the police and public to communicate - joining up citizen interactions and data.

 We are pioneering new approaches to sharing information across all of our emergency services for the benefit of citizens - ethically acquiring and sharing data which is controlled by the individual.